Alex Oxlade-Chamberlain: 2017–18 season

 On 31 August 2017, Oxlade-Chamberlain signed a five-year contract with Arsenal's Premier League rivals Liverpool for a £35 million fee.
 On 9 September 2017, Oxlade-Chamberlain made his debut for Liverpool, coming on as a substitute in a 5–0 loss to Manchester City.
 He scored his first goal for the club on 17 October, coming off the bench to score in a 7–0 Champions League win over Maribor, a result which was the joint-largest ever away win in the competition, and the largest away win by an English club.
 On 4 November 2017, he scored his first league goal for Liverpool in a 4–1 victory over West Ham.
 On 14 January 2018, he scored the first goal in his side's 4–3 victory over Manchester City, ending their unbeaten run in the Premier League that season.

 On 25 April 2018, Oxlade-Chamberlain suffered a serious injury to his knee in the 15th minute of the Champions League semi-final first leg 5–2 victory against Roma, which prevented him playing further during the season, or participating in the 2018 FIFA World Cup.

 2018–19 season

 On 18 July, Liverpool confirmed that Oxlade-Chamberlain would miss the majority of the 2018–19 season, with manager Jürgen Klopp stating: "It feels like now is an appropriate time to tell people that for Ox this coming season will be about focusing on recovery and rehab".

 On 28 December, Klopp stated that Oxlade-Chamberlain's rehabilitation was going "ahead of schedule" and that "if he makes further steps like he did in the last few weeks then he can play Premier League football this season, which is nice to know".
 On 26 April 2019, 366 days after his injury, Oxlade-Chamberlain made his return as a substitute in Liverpool's 5–0 league win over Huddersfield.
 He was an unused substitute for the 2019 Champions League final against Tottenham Hotspur.
+Ahead of the 2019–20 Premier League season, Oxlade-Chamberlain changed his Liverpool squad number from 21 to 15 following the departure of Daniel Sturridge, which was the number he wore during his time at Arsenal.
+Oxlade-Chamberlain personally paid out of his own pocket to reimburse and exchange replica shirts for any fans who had already purchased a 2019–20 jersey printed with "Chamberlain 21".